-The College is on the term system.
+Most programs in the college are on the term system.
 Classes are held twelve months out of the year, and there are four full terms in each calendar year.
 The four full terms shall last approximately twelve weeks and normally begin in the following months each year: